Wrestling or Colt Loses More Than Chest Hair Fighting Tang Lung

 He reaches the outskirts of Haran a few days later.
 Genesis 29 says he comes across some local shepherds tending sheep.
 After receiving some basic information about his uncle from them, he proceeds to question their work ethic (v.
 7).
 This doesn’t earn him any new friends.
 The shepherds inform him they’re waiting for backup to arrive, so they can remove the large boulder from the community well.
 About that time Laban’s daughter, Rachel, shows up with her father’s flock (v.
 9).
 When Jacob sees her, it’s love at first sight.
 He practically has a choreographed Tom Hansen “You Make My Dreams Come True” moment.

 Rachel’s arrival inspires him to slap some chalk on his hands and give the boulder the old heave-ho.
 Despite his past as a shut-in, Jacob is stronger than he appears.
 Instead of blowing out his O-ring in a failed attempt, he shows up all of the guys standing around waiting for help by rolling the boulder from the mouth of the well all by himself (v.
 10).
 Then he kisses Rachel.
 Talk about a Rico Suave move.
 It’s too bad he has to have a good cry afterwards (v.
 11).
 That puts an asterisk on his manly credentials—but Rachel doesn’t mind.
 She likes her men strong and sensitive (and yes, related.
 We’re in kissing cousins territory again).
 Running ahead, she tells her dad the news and Laban rushes out to greet his nephew.
-The last time he saw someone from this side of the family it was like Christmas morning (see Gen. 24:53), so when he discovers Jacob isn’t handing out presents from a red velvet bag, he’s a little nonplused: “Nevertheless, you are my flesh and blood” (v.
-14).
-You can almost hear the disappointment in his voice.
+The last time he saw someone from this side of the family it was like Christmas morning (see Gen. 24:53), so when he discovers Jacob isn’t handing out presents from a red velvet bag, he’s a little nonplused.

 Understandably upset, he confronts his uncle, who agrees to release Rachel as soon as he gets back from his honeymoon with Leah.
-That’s when Laban’s motive becomes clear: “[Y]ou will perform for me yet another seven years” (v.
+That’s when Laban’s motive becomes clear: “[Y]ou shall serve with me for another seven years” (v.
 27).
 Never has a man wanted his honeymoon to end so quickly.
 At the end of the week Laban delivers Rachel and Jacob finally has his dream girl.
 For Leah the honeymoon is over in more ways than one, because once her sister enters the picture, she becomes the other Boleyn girl (v.
 30).
 The good news for Leah is God has an affinity for underdogs and contributes to her cause by sprinkling a little Miracle-Gro on her ovaries, while Rachel carries on the legacy of infertility (v.
 31).

 At this point, Jacob’s ready to pack up and head home, but Laban knows a good thing when he sees it and begs him to stay (vv.
 25-28).
 The two men strike a deal, but when Jacob benefits more than expected, Laban becomes a regular David Harken, promising promotions he awards to himself.
 He clearly earned his diploma from the Lawrence Garfield school of thought: “Whoever has the most when he dies, wins.”
 Jacob tires of the horrible boss routine, but continues to prosper.